NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Efreeti Magic.md

 The magic of your efreeti ancestors flows through you.
-You can cast [[Enlarge|Enlarge]] and [[Illusory Object|Illusory Object]] once per day each as 2nd-rank arcane innate spells.
+You can cast [[Spells/Enlarge|Enlarge]] and [[Spells/Illusory Object|Illusory Object]] once per day each as 2nd-rank arcane innate spells.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*